-By the end of this book, you will be in a position to produce your own game for the Commdore 64.
+By the end of this book, you will be in a position to produce your own game for your computer.

 Thanks to Steve Darnold, for getting me started in all this (although you didn't know it at the time!).